Federal procurement, built for small-business contractors

 Direct answers

-The questions small-business federal contractors actually ask before they sign up.
+The questions small-business federal contractors actually ask before they sign up — answered straight.

 Do I need to be registered in SAM.gov first?

 Yes.
-Bid reads SAM.gov and references your UEI / CAGE / representations, but it does not register you.
+Bid reads SAM.gov and references your UEI and representations, but it does not register you.
 Get your SAM registration current before you bid; the platform will check status and refuse to draft against an expired entity.

 Can I filter to set-aside-only solicitations?

 Yes.
-The opportunity feed supports set-aside-only filtering across SDVOSB, VOSB, 8(a), WOSB / EDWOSB, HUBZone, and total small-business set-asides, individually or combined.
+The opportunity feed supports set-aside-only filtering across the certification and small-business categories you configure in your profile.
 You can also include partial set-asides or exclude full-and-open as a single toggle.

 Does Bid support multiple NAICS codes?